hirogit1002/MA2/README.md

 # Unsuprvised deep learning for face expression recognition v0.1.0.
 Deep learning for feature extraction of image data.
 This program learns how to encode feature vector from image and decode image from the feature vector.
+You can use chose models from Autoencoder, Variational Autoencoder or DCGAN.

 ## Requirements
     -Python3